 He won the 2003 Prism Award for his work in The Salton Sea, and appeared in the 3-D epic Wings of Courage, as well as voicing the characters of both God and Moses in the animated film The Prince of Egypt.
 Kilmer’s films also include Oliver Stone’s Alexander, Renny Harlin’s Mindhunters, the animated feature Delgo, Ron Howard’s The Missing and Wonderland.
 Kilmer most recently starred in MacGruber, a comedy based on the SNL spoof sketch of ‘MacGyver’.

-During the production of Wonderland, Kilmer began a photography project that blossomed into a behind-the-scenes pictorial book.
-Released by Pocket Book, the photographs were exhibited in several cities in the United States.
-He also published a volume of his own poetry titled My Edens After Burns.
+During the production of Wonderland, Kilmer began a photography/art project with creative partner Ali Alborzi that blossomed into a behind-the-scenes pictorial book and traveling art show.
+Released by Pocket Book, the photographs were exhibited in several cities in the United States, Japan and Europe.
+Kilmer has also published a volume of his own poetry titled My Edens After Burns.

 When Kilmer was at Juilliard, he co-wrote the play How it all Began, based on the true story of a West German radical.
 The play was directed by Des McAnuff and produced by Joseph Papp for the Public Theatre.
 He made his Broadway debut in the 1983 production of Slab Boys, with Sean Penn and Kevin Bacon.
 He also appeared in Papp’s Delacorte Theatre production of Henry IV: Part One, As You Like It, the title role of Hamlet and ‘Tis Pity She’s A Whore, also at Papp’s Public Theatre.